Posted in Recipes on 25.01.2019

 - For the cake, sift the flour, sugar, baking soda and baking powder into a large bowl

 - In a smaller bowl or jug whisk together the almond milk and oil then add to the large bowl of dry ingredients.
 With a rubber spatula, stir lightly but thoroughly to mix them together

 - Divide this mixture evenly between the two tins, spreading to cover the base of each tin

-- Bake for 20-25 mins until a lightly golden and a skewer inserted into the middle of the cake comes out clean
+- Bake for 30 minutes until lightly golden and a skewer inserted into the middle of the cake comes out clean

 - Leave to cool in the tins for 5 minutes before removing to a cooling rack to cool completely